zenml-io/blog.zenml.io/_posts/2020-06-11-can_you_do_the_splits.md

 ## The Vertical Split

 But what if you want to split across time itself?
-For most time-series modelling, a common way to split the data is `past` and `future`.
+For most time-series modeling, a common way to split the data is `past` and `future`.
 That is, to take in the training set historical data relative to the data in the eval set.
 The hypothesis in this case would be: `How would a ML model trained on historical data per group generalize to future data for each group?`.
 This question might be answered by the so called `Vertical` split:

 ![4_vertical](/assets/posts/splits/4_vertical.png)